 What do people do when a sudden job loss, decrease of hours, or medical crisis strikes?
 At Matthews HELP Center, we are here to help.

 We offer an array of services to help our neighbors weather the storm.
-Our food pantry provides a week worth of groceries, interview clothes can be purchased via a voucher at our thrift store, clients can meet one on one with a social worker to discuss their household budget, resources in the community; we can even help to prevent eviction or disconnection of a utility.
+Our Supplemental Staples Program provides 3 days' worth of groceries, interview clothes can be purchased via a voucher at our thrift store, clients can meet one on one with a social worker to discuss their household budget, resources in the community; we can even help to prevent eviction or disconnection of a utility.

 For many families, a financial crisis earlier in the year may mean that there are no funds left for school supplies or gifts during the holiday season.
 Matthews HELP Center partners with Matthews Gives Back and other agencies to assist financially fragile families through these times.

 Before Your Appointment

 Before your appointment make sure you have all the documentation necessary.
 Due to time constraints arriving unprepared or arriving late for your appointment will result in cancellation of the appointment.
 Below is a list of documentation needed.
 Please be advised that having an appointment does not guarantee that Matthews HELP Center will be able to assist you.

 - Client Intake Form (for new clients)

 - Budget Form

 - Valid social security or Tax ID documentation (showing last 4 digits) for each household member